GeraldMajoni/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. Script counting a pattern
 17. Script finding pattern and 3 lines after them
 18. Script printing files without a match
+19. Script to print file starting with a letter